the-crypt-keeper/can-ai-code/README.md

 ---

 *The new benchmark suite will be available soon.
-If you're interested in early access or want to contribute additional reasoning domains, see [here](https://github.com/the-crypt-keeper/ChatBench) and reach out in the Issues.
+If you're interested in early access or want to contribute additional reasoning domains, see [here](https://github.com/the-crypt-keeper/ChatBench) for scripts and reach out if you'd like to peek the results.
 Fair warning: you might want to upgrade your electrical panel first.*